 Our success depends largely upon the continued services of our management team and many key individual contributors.
 From time to time, there may be changes in our management team resulting from the hiring or departure of employees, which could disrupt our business.
-For example, our founder and Chief Product Officer, Frederic Luddy, recently announced his intent to retire prior to the end of 2016.
+For example, our founder and Chief Product Officer, Frederic Luddy, retired in October 2016, although he continues to serve as a member of our board of directors.
 Our employees are generally employed on an at-will basis, which means that our employees could terminate their employment with us at any time.
 The loss of one or more members of our management team or other key employees could have a serious impact on our business.
 In the technology industry, there is substantial and continuous competition for engineers with high levels of experience in designing, developing and managing software and Internet-related solutions, as well as competition for sales executives and operations personnel.
 We may not be successful in attracting and retaining qualified personnel.
 We have from time to time experienced, and we may continue to experience, difficulty in hiring and retaining highly skilled employees with appropriate qualifications.
 In particular, competition for experienced software and cloud computing infrastructure engineers in the San Francisco Bay area, San Diego, Seattle, London and Amsterdam, our primary operating locations, is intense.
 If we fail to attract new personnel or fail to retain and motivate our current personnel, our business and future growth prospects could be adversely affected.